mudabirhussain/ai-faqs-bot/README.md

-# AI-Powered FAQ Bot for E-Commerce
+# AI-Powered FAQ Bot for E-Commerce - Backend

 This repository contains an AI-powered bot built to serve an imaginary e-commerce platform by answering Frequently Asked Questions (FAQs).
 The bot is designed with a specific business purpose in mind: to provide accurate and timely answers to customer queries, enhancing the overall user experience.